sennetconsortium/documentation/docs/apis/entity-api/index.md

 </code>
 </pre>

-Let's also create a simple helper function for `POST` requests.
+Let's also create a simple helper function for `POST` requests (so we do not need to keep passing `POST` string as the method by directly calling `api_request`).
 <pre class="line-numbers">
 <code class="language-python" data-section="api_post_req" data-prismjs-copy="Copy">def api_post_request(endpoint, body):
     return api_request(endpoint, body, 'POST')